strimber/RunAnalysisCleanData/README.txt

  5) Filter the dataset and retain only the standard deviation and mean columns from the combined dataset and add a variable for subjectId and activity.

  6) relabel the activity names to more descriptive terms from their original "int" values.

+ 7) Create a "tidy" dataset with the averages for the values grouped by the subject ID and the activity.

- 7) write out the new 'tidy' dataset in the current working directory as a text file (tidy.txt) with row.names = FALSE
+ 8) write out the new 'tidy' dataset in the current working directory as a text file (tidy.txt) with row.names = FALSE